 An example of 9 warriors, 1 artisan, and 1 priest sending letters to one another.

-For the visualization process in Cytoscape, I selected shapes and colors specific to the nodes (descriptive attributes) that characterized my edges (senders/recipients):
+For the visualization process in Cytoscape, I selected shapes and colors specific to the descriptive attributes that characterized my nodes (senders/recipients):

 triangles = courtier